turingschool/front-end-curriculum/lessons/module-2/network-requests-gets.md

 ```

 * What do you get when you log the response object?
 Take note of the properties there.
 * There's one problem: we can't seem to get the data we want from the Response.body.
 How is data sent through requests and responses?
-Think back to `localStorage` in mod 1 and what you had to do in order to access data.
 </section>

 <section class="answer">